FIWARE/tutorials.IoT-Agent/README.md

 '
 ```

-Before we wire-up the context broker, we can test that a command can be send to a device by making a REST request
+Before we wire-up the context broker, we can test that a command can be send to a device by making a PATCH request
-directly to the IoT Agent's North Port using the `/v2/op/update` endpoint.
-It is this endpoint that will eventually be
+directly to the IoT Agent's North Port using the `/ngsi-ld/v1/entities/` endpoint.
+It is this endpoint that will
-invoked by the context broker once we have connected it up.
-To test the configuration you can run the command directly
+eventually be invoked by the context broker once we have connected it up.
+To test the configuration you can run the
-as shown:
+command directly as shown:

-#### :seven: Request:
+#### :nine: Request:

 ```console
 curl -L -X PATCH 'http://localhost:4041/ngsi-ld/v1/entities/urn:ngsi-ld:Device:water001/attrs/on' \